Beyond fixed thresholds: optimizing summaries of wearable device data via piecewise linearization of quantile functions: Simulations

 \cref{tab: setting1} presents the simulation results for Setting 1 with $K=3$ over 100 replications.
 DE consistently achieves the lowest empirical loss, outperforming the empirical losses at the oracle thresholds $(70, 180, 250)$ with similar or lower variance.
 SA attains empirical losses comparable to the oracle but shows higher variance under noisy conditions $\nu = 5$ and 10.
-SS underperforms in every scenario, with initial threshold selections clustering around 230 for $L_1$ loss and 190 for $L_2$ loss, introducing substantial bias relative to the oracle thresholds.
+SS underperforms in every scenario: its initial threshold selections (i) cluster around 230 under $L_1$ loss, introducing substantial bias relative to the oracle thresholds, and (ii) vary substantially around 180 under $L_2$ loss, resulting in unstable and suboptimal solutions.
 As expected, the methods achieving smaller losses, DE and SA, closely recover oracle thresholds under both $L_1$ and $L_2$ losses.
 The compositional method PAA closely captures the oracle thresholds under low noise ($\nu=0$ and 5) but becomes highly variable at $\nu=10$, exceeding the variance observed in SA.

 For Setting 2, where the last two mixture weights are fixed, the results with $K=3$ under $L_1$ loss and $K=2$ under $L_2$ loss and PAA are reported in \cref{tab: setting2}.
 Again, DE achieves the lowest empirical losses, SA remains competitive, and SS continues to perform poorly across all scenarios.
 As expected, the well-performing methods, DE and SA, identify thresholds close to $(70, 180, 250)$ under the shape-preserving $L_1$ loss and close to $(70, 180)$ under the distance-preserving $L_2$ loss.
 Unexpectedly, PAA deteriorates significantly under noise $\nu=5$ and 10, though it identifies the oracle thresholds in the noiseless case.
 We attribute this behavior to PAA's reliance on the Bray-Curtis dissimilarity, which ignores the geometry of the underlying domain of distributions, unlike the 2-Wasserstein distance used in SA. \cref{fig: setting2} further illustrates a scenario of selecting $K=3$ thresholds under $L_2$ loss for DE and SA.
-It shows that both DE and SA still identify thresholds near $(70, 180)$ while finding an extra threshold unrelated to $c_3=250$.
-In a few replications, DE selects thresholds not especially close to 180, yet they reduce $L_2$ loss by 30-70\% relative to the thresholds $(70, 180, 250)$, suggesting that this phenomenon stems from the random generation of empirical distributions $\hat M_i$.
+It shows that both DE and SA still identify thresholds near $(70, 180)$ while finding an extra threshold not necessarily related to $c_3=250$.
+In a few replications, DE selects thresholds not especially close to 180, yet they reduce $L_2$ loss by 50-70\% relative to the thresholds $(70, 180, 250)$, suggesting that this phenomenon stems from the random generation of empirical distributions $\hat M_i$.